-Each Clearing Firm must identify each transaction executed on the Exchange Trading
+Each Clearing Firm must identify each Ttransaction executed on the Exchange Trading

-System on the record of transactions submitted to the Exchange with the correct customer type indicator (CTI) code.
-The CTI codes are as follows: - (1) CTI 1- Transactions initiated and executed by a member for his own account, for an account he controls or for an account in which he has ownership or financial interest.
-CTI 1 is not applicable to the Exchange because the Exchange does not have members or a trading floor. - (2) CTI 2- Transactions executed for the proprietary account of a Clearing Firm (i.e., a Participant Firm trading for its own account held at a Clearing Firm). - (3) CTI 3- Transactions where an individual member or authorized trader executes for the personal account of another individual member, for an account the other individual member controls or for an account in which the other individual member has ownership or financial interest. - (4) CTI 4- Any transaction not meeting the definition of CTI 1, 2 or 3.
+System on the record of Ttransactions submitted to the Exchange with the correct customer type indicator (CTI) code.
+The CTI codes are as follows: - (1) CTI 1- Transactions initiated and executed by a member for his/her own account, for an account he/she controls or for an account in which he/she has ownership or financial interest.
+CTI 1 is not applicable to the Exchange because the Exchange does not have members or a trading floor. - (2) CTI 2- Transactions executed for the proprietary account of a Clearing Firm or non-Clearing Participant Firm (i.e., a Participant Firm trading for its own account held at a Clearing Firm). - (3) CTI 3- Transactions where an individual member or Aeuthorized Ttrader executes for the personal account of another individual member, for an account the other individual member controls or for an account in which the other individual member has ownership or financial interest. - (4) CTI 4- Any Teransaction not meeting the definition of CTI 1, 2 or 3.